MicrosoftDocs/azure-dev-docs/articles/terraform/best-practices-end-to-end-testing.md

 ![Sample end-to-end test scenario](media/best-practices-end-to-end-testing/scenario.png)

+If you [downloaded the sample](#prerequisites), the Terraform configuration for this scenario can be found in the `src/main.tf` file.
+That file contains everything necessary to deploy the Azure infrastructure represented in the preceding figure.

+If you're unfamiliar with create virtual machines, see [Create a Linux VM with infrastructure in Azure using Terraform](create-linux-virtual-machine-with-infrastructure).

 > [!CAUTION]
 > The sample scenario presented in this article is for illustration purposes only.
 We've purposely kept things simple in order to focus on the steps of an end-to-end test.
 We don't recommend having production virtual machines that exposes SSH ports over a public IP address.

-## Terraform configuration

-The Terraform configuration for this scenario can be found in the [src/main.tf](src/main.tf) file.
-It contains everything to deploy the Azure infrastructure represented on the figure above.

-If you are not familiar with creating a Linux virtual machine using Terraform we recommend that you read [this page of the documentation](https://docs.microsoft.com/azure/developer/terraform/create-linux-virtual-machine-with-infrastructure) before.

 ## End-to-end test